CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/9-Cost-Optimizations.md

 # Lab 7: Cost Optimizations

+In this lab, We'll be enabling the Start Virtual Machine (VM) on Connect feature which lets you save costs by allowing users to turn on their VMs only when they need them.

 ## Exercise 1: Enable Start Virtual Machine on Connect

 ### Task 1: Create a custom role for Start VM on Connect